kyleryvn/Marginal-Tax-Calculator/README.md

 Source: [Investopedia](https://www.investopedia.com/terms/t/taxbracket.asp)

 ## 2021 State Tax Brackets
 Each state carries its own tax laws.
+However, state taxes are calculated following the same formula as federal taxes.
-Provided are links to the difference tax brackets of all states that levy income tax.
+Provided below are links to the difference tax brackets of all the states that collect income taxes.
 Currently, Alaska, Florida, Nevada, New Hampshire**, South Dakota, Tennessee, Texas, Washington***, and Wyoming do not collect income tax

 ** New Hampshire taxes 5% on interest and dividends only<br>